stabilaprotocol/documentation-en/docs/mechanism-algorithm/account.md

 ### Steps

-1. Get the rawdata of the transaction, then transfer it to `byte[]`
+1. Get the raw data of the transaction, then transfer it to `byte[]`
-2. Do sha256 calculation to the rawdata
+2. Do sha256 calculation to the raw data
 3. Use the private key to sign the result gained from step 2
 4. Add the signature back into the transaction